Michigan woman at center of transgender rights case dies

-DETROIT (AP) — A Detroit-area woman who was fired by a funeral home after she said she no longer wanted to be recognized as a man died Tuesday, before the U.S. Supreme Court could rule on whether federal civil rights law protects transgender people.
+DETROIT (AP) — A Detroit-area woman who was fired by a funeral home after she no longer wanted to be recognized as a man died Tuesday before the U.S. Supreme Court could rule on whether federal civil rights law protects transgender people.

 Aimee Stephens’ death was announced by the American Civil Liberties Union, which represented her in a lawsuit against R.G. and G.R.
 Harris Funeral Home.